arielgee/Sage-Like/.misc/tasks.md

 #### Next
 * keyboard arrows move selected marker between items (tree, list); enter simulate default mouse click
+* toggle tree folder state with double click and not single click
 * after toolbar click move focus to selected item, if any
 * show currently selected feed name hint in listView (like the warning in the Lizard's view source window?)
 * prefrences: configure tree feeds checking pace/rate  - some sleep in the processRSSTreeFeedsData() loop?